Chykie Brown

-Chykie Jerrod Brown (born December 26, 1986) is an American former professional football cornerback.
+Chykie Jerrod Brown (born December 26, 1986) is an American former professional football player who was a cornerback in the National Football League (NFL).
 He was selected by the Baltimore Ravens in the fifth round of the 2011 NFL draft.
-He played college football for the University of Texas at Austin.
+He played college football for the Texas Longhorns.

 Early life

 Brown was an all-state high school player who played at multiple positions - safety, cornerback, running back and wide receiver; was a two-time all-district athlete, and earned three letters.
 He was selected to the first-team 5A all-state team by The Associated Press and Texas Sports Writers Association in his Senior season in high school.
 He also was selected to the first-team all-district team.
 He finished high school with a total of 120 tackles, 10 interceptions, and 4 forced fumbles.
 Brown is a 2006 graduate of North Shore High School, where he was an honor roll student.

 College career

-Brown played college football for head coach Mack Brown at the University of Texas in Austin, Texas from 2007-2010.
+Brown played college football for head coach Mack Brown at the University of Texas at Austin in Austin, Texas, from 2007-2010.
 He red-shirted as a freshman.
 In four seasons as a player he appeared in 47 career games, starting 29.
 College career stats include 106 tackles (71 solo), two INTs, four QB sacks, and two forced fumbles.
 In 2007 he helped the team win the Holiday Bowl and finish ranked #10.
 The next year he helped the Longhorns to win a share of the Big 12 South Championship and then the Fiesta Bowl.
 In his junior year, he helped the team win the Big 12 Championship and go to the 2010 BCS National Championship Game which they lost to Alabama, finishing the season ranked #2.